PnS2018/pns2018.github.com/session_02.md

 We do not discuss this in detail since this is out of scope of this module.

 __Remark__: SGD and its variants represent the most popular group of training algorithms.
 However, there are other optimization algorithms available and extensively studied by Machine Learning researchers, such as energy based models, evolutionary algorithms, genetic algorithms, Bayesian optimization.

+__Remark__: Sebastian Ruder surveyed almost all popular variants of SGDs in a [blog post](http://ruder.io/optimizing-gradient-descent/index.html)

 ### Training model in Keras